-(Ord. of 9-7-1999, § 1(4-16))

-State law reference(s)—Furnishing alcoholic beverages to underage persons, O.C.G.A. § 3-3-23.

 Sec.
-6-16.
+6-17.
 Business hours of licensed wholesaler.

 The business hours of any wholesaler licensed to sell alcoholic beverages shall be at all times not inconsistent with limitations on such sales as set forth in this chapter or in state law.